ianbetteridge/add-to-lunatask/README.md

 A Chrome extension that adds the current page as a task in [Lunatask](https://lunatask.app).

+# About
+I'm a big fan of Lunatask.
+It's one of the few task managers which stores your tasks encrypted, so that even the company can't read them.

+But unlike most task managers, there isn't an accompanying extension which allows you to add web links as tasks.
+You can do it via a book mark, but this just feels little old-school, even for me.

+Thanks to Claude Code, writing something like this is easy enough even for me -- so I put this together for myself, and I'm publishing the code for anyone who wants to take it and make it better.
+I might make some improvements over time, but this does everything that I want it to do.

 ## Installation

 1. Download or clone this repository